raufer/spark-training/README.md

     """
     Since the number of records for each file can have huge variations we need to be able to partition the data dynamically, to prevent OOM errors.
-    We increase the multiplier for the number of tasks every N records
+    We increase the multiplier for the number of tasks every N records.

-    'N' is the number of records
+    'N' is the number of records.

     Additionally we need to do the same for the default number of partitions that spark creates after a shuffle stage.